Sky Pacific

 SKY Pacific is a Fiji based pay TV service owned by Digicel (formerly owned by Fiji Television Limited) delivering encrypted signals of 27 channels via direct-to-home (DTH) satellite on C-band to subscribers in Fiji and across the South Pacific.
 It is headquartered in the capital city of Fiji, Suva City with branch offices in Suva, Lautoka, Nadi and Labasa.
 On April 1, 2016, Digicel Fiji officially acquired the company.

 SKY Pacific currently operates on MPEG-4 platform with its encrypted signals uplinked to Intelsat 19 from its base station in Suva and delivered to households across 13 island countries in the South Pacific including American Samoa, Cook Islands, Fiji, Kiribati (East), Nauru, New Caledonia, Niue, Papua New Guinea, Samoa, Solomon Islands, Tonga and Vanuatu.
 However, the territories of French Polynesia (Tahiti), the Solomon Islands, Tokelau, Tuvalu and Kiribati (West) were missed out from reaching after SKY Pacific migrated from Intelsat 18 to Intelsat 19 in June 2013.

 History

 Early years as Sky Fiji

 In 1994, when Fiji One started permanent broadcasts, plans for a pay-TV service were underway.
 There were going to be two channels, with the first channel carrying a mix of English and Hindi films, while a second channel was allotted for sports.
 From the beginning, it was separate from the free-to-air channel.
 The service got the go-ahead on 30 June 1996, as Sky Fiji.
 Initially, Sky Fiji carried two channels, with a third one being added on 1 August 1999.
 The three channels were SKY Plus, SKY Entertainment and a relay of Star Sports.
 SKY Plus aired Cartoon Network in the mornings, feature films (as well as classics sourced from TCM), National Geographic Channel documentaries and sporting events.
 SKY Entertainment broadcast predominantly Hindi programming sourced from SET Asia and Zee TV and relays of BBC World.
+Most sports rights were acquired from TVNZ's Pacific Service division, which also served Fiji One.